bhavya4official/git-commands/README.md

 `git remote -v` _(See the current configured remote repository for your fork)_ `git remote set-url origin <repo URL>`
 `git remote remove origin` _(To remove remote)_

+>Note: “origin” represents the default remote repository, typically the one you cloned from, while “upstream” refers to an additional remote repository that you may want to track or contribute changes to.
 ***

 ## Switch branches or restore working tree files: